LTM: Scalable and Black-box Similarity-based Test Suite Minimization based on Language Models: Threats to validity

 \textbf{External Validity} External threats are concerned with the ability to generalize our results.
-Same as ATM, we assessed the performance of \ourapproach~on a large dataset consisting of 16 Java projects with a total of 661 versions collected from \textsc{Defects4J}.
-Though we did not evaluate \ourapproach~on projects written in other programming languages, \ourapproach~can be easily adapted to other programming languages as the language models we used were pre-trained on multiple programming languages and have been demonstrated to have good performance in various downstream tasks in other programming languages~\cite{feng2020codebert,guo2020graphcodebert,guo2022unixcoder,lu2021codexglue}.
-Future research should extend our study to investigate the performance of \ourapproach~on projects in other programming languages to further generalize our conclusions.
-In addition, to measure the achieved time saving in test execution time, we used the \textsc{Defects4J} infrastructure to run test suites and collect the execution time for each test method.
-However, we found many test cases ($55.30\%$ across projects) with $0$ execution time as they took less than $0.001$ seconds to run.
-While this might impact the reported \textit{TSR} results, it is unlikely to invalidate our conclusions as such data was used to evaluate both \ourapproach~and the baseline approach (ATM).
-Still, future research should consider evaluating TSM approaches on much larger industrial systems.
+We assessed both the performance of ATM and \ourapproach~on a large dataset consisting of $16$ Java projects with a total of $661$ versions collected from \textsc{Defects4J} for which we could trace failures to faults.
+We further validated the performance of \ourapproach~using an additional larger project from Defects4J, called $Closure$, consisting of $174$ versions, for which we could not evaluate ATM.
+Though we did not evaluate \ourapproach~on projects written in other programming languages, \ourapproach~can be easily adapted to other programming languages as the language models we used were pre-trained on multiple programming languages and have been demonstrated to yield good performance in various downstream tasks in other programming languages~\cite{feng2020codebert,guo2020graphcodebert,guo2022unixcoder,lu2021codexglue}.
+Future research should extend our study to investigate \ourapproach~on projects with other programming languages to further generalize our conclusions.
+In addition, test method execution time may vary from run to run.
+To measure the achieved time-saving in test execution time more precisely, we used the \textsc{Defects4J} infrastructure to run test suites $10$ times and collect the average execution time for each test method in a clean, stable environment, which ensures we run each test suite without interference and fluctuations in memory or CPU usage (e.g., exclusive access to a node). \footnote{We further collected the minimum and maximum execution times for each test method across the $10$ runs.
+The results show that the difference in \textit{TSR}, based on minimum and maximum execution times, ranges from 0.05\% to 1.38\% across all configurations, which indicates that the variation in test method execution times across runs is small and does not impact our conclusions regarding \textit{TSR}.} However, we found many test cases ($24.14\%$ across projects) with $0$ execution time as they took less than $0.0001$ seconds to run. \footnote{To ensure this did not impact our results, we investigated the effect of these test cases on the Time Saving Rate by assuming their execution times to be $0.0001$---their maximum possible value---and re-calculating the Time Saving Rate.
+We found that the average Time Saving Rate of all configurations slightly increased by 0.08\% to 0.09\% only, which is negligible and thus does not invalidate our conclusions.} Future research should consider evaluating TSM approaches on much larger industrial systems.